TheJaredWilcurt/UGUI-Wifi/README.md

 1. This might not work on Linux Mint, but I only officially support Ubuntu 12 and 14 anyways.

 * * *

+###Supported Platforms

+* Windows Vista, 7, 8, 8.1, 10-  Should work on XP, but not officially supported
+* OSX 10.7 and above
+* Ubuntu 12 and 14 (LTS) - Ubuntu 10 should work, and some other Linux distros may as well but aren't officially supported

+Verified to work on Windows 7 and OSX 10.11.

+* * *

 ###Credits